GA-repos/CRUD_Lab/README.md

 1. Using a `delete` route, wire up a button that deletes _all_ data at once!

+## Edit Route

+> Our five new scientists have been doing well, but it seems the previous five are ready to jump back into action!
+Let's expand the morning's app so that we can just update the scientists.

+1. Create an `edit` route in your `server.js`
+1. Create an `edit.ejs` file and fill it with a `form` to edit data
+1. Add a link to the `edit` route on your `index.ejs` onto all the scientists

+## Put Route

+1. Create a `put` route in your `server.js`
+1. Make sure the `form` in your `edit.ejs` file has the appropriate method and action
+1. Make it so that after updating the data, the route also redirects to the `index` page
+1. Update your 5 scientists!

+## Hungry for More

+1. If you didn't do this morning's hungry for more options, do those first then continue below
+1. The show pages of each scientist should have a link to the edit page
+1. The edit page should have a delete button which will delete the specified item
+1. If you didn't this morning, create categories for the different types of life.
+For example, store "Plants" and beneath that, "Flowers", and then individual entries.
+Then be able to edit the names of the categories
+1. Create a copy button that duplicates an entry and then goes directly to the edit page
+1. Enter images for each item and display them on the homepage. _(Hint: you can use static assets.)_

 ### Hungrier for Even More

-1. Create a show page/route for each scientist and link to them from the index page
-1. Create categories for the different types of life.
-For example, store "Plants" and beneath that, "Flowers", and then individual entries.
-1. Add a "verified" flag to certain entries and prevent them from being deleted.
-After all, as a senior Exobiologist _you_ know what you're looking at!
+1. Use [taxonomic rank](https://en.wikipedia.org/wiki/Taxonomic_rank) to order your items in a drill-down manner.
+Be sure your data objects reflects this hierarchically.

+---

+*Copyright 2019, General Assembly Space.
+Licensed under [CC-BY-NC-SA, 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)*

 ---

 *Copyright 2018, General Assembly Space.
 Licensed under [CC-BY-NC-SA, 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)*